-Attaching child safety seats with Lower Anchor and Tethers for Children (LATCH) attachments for child seat anchors
+Attaching safety seats with LATCH (Lower Anchors and Tethers for Children) attachments

-Some child safety seats have two rigid or webbing mounted attachments that connect to two anchors at specific seating positions in your vehicle.
-This type of child seat eliminates the need to use seat belts to attach the child seat.
-For forward-facing child seats, the tether strap must also be attached to the proper tether anchor point.
-For information on using tether straps with the child safety seats, refer to Attaching safety seats with tether straps in this chapter.
+Some child safety seats have two rigid or web mounted attachments that connect to two anchors at certain seating positions in your vehicle.
+This type of child seat eliminates the need to use safety belts to attach the child seat.
+For forward-facing child seats, the upper tether strap must also be attached to the proper tether anchor.
+See Attaching safety seats with tether straps in this chapter.